thought7878/thought7878.github.io/_posts/architect/System Design/_Frontend Interview Handbook.md

 ---

+## 前端面试流程解释
-## The Frontend Interview Process Explained前端面试流程解释
+The Frontend Interview Process Explained
 ![](https://www.youtube.com/watch?v=MdUiBktSgVs)

 If you’re applying for frontend roles, especially at mid to large tech companies, the interview process tends to follow a predictable structure.
 Once you understand how it’s designed and what each round is testing, it becomes a lot easier to prep intentionally instead of randomly grinding Leetcode.